DJRamosA/AC-PLT/README.md

 - `pathData`: The path of the data to apply the AC_PLT.
 - `numberCluster`: The number of clusters you want.
 - `numberCodes`: The number of suggested codes for your data.
-- `outputFile`: The path to save the result dataframe.
+- `outputFile`: The path to save the result of the dataframe.

-In the section **Setting the Language**, there is a section where you can choose the language of your preference (if you download the word2vec specified in [Requirements](##Requirements)).
+The section **Setting the Language** can manage Spanish and English.
+For other languages, please modify the code at your own risk.

 The section **Important functions** implement the function for **Data Cleaning** section.

 The **Word Embedding** section applies the embedding process based on the selected embeddings.
-The final In the reduction of the matrix part, have to change the order of the dataset, first 300 columns are the *vector value*, then the *Concept*, *Description* and *Codification* in that exact order.
-In the case of the data to codify, we discard the *Codification* column.
+The final In the reduction of the matrix part, have to change the order of the dataset, first 300 columns are the *vector value*, then the *Concept*, *Description*, and *Codification* in that exact order.
+In the case of the data to codify, we should not have the *Codification* column.

 In **Model**, there is the main algorithm ``AC_PLT()``, where the only parameter is `n_clusters` the number of clusters of the *k*-Means algorithm.
 The important functions are:
-- ``fit()``: receives the training dataset and trains the k-means algorithm.
+- ``fit()``: receives the training dataset and trains the k-means algorithm with n_clusters clusters.
 - ``transform()``: receives the test dataset, and returns a matrix with the top-1 to top-*p* accuracy of the model.
-- ``suggestions()``: Recives the data to codify and the number of suggestion you want, and return a dataframe with the number of suggestions columns you specify.
+- ``suggestions()``: Receives the data to codify and the number of suggestions defined in the variable section.
+It returns a data frame with the number of suggestions required.

-Finally, the **Codification Suggested** section is the process to create a CSV with all the suggested codifications by the AC-PLT model.
+Finally, the **Codification Suggested** section is the process to create a CSV with all the suggested codifications by the AC-PLT model, which is saved in the defined path.

 ### Replicant

-The file [Replication.ipynb](/src/Replication.ipynb) has the experimentation of the model aplied in the *CPN 2*7 and *CPN 120*, the instrucction are the same as the [Suggestion](#suggestion) section, only removing the **Codification Suggested**, and replaced with the Following sections **Experiments** and **Search of hyperparameter *k***, if the previous steps are correct you can see the results of the model for your dataset.
+The file [Replication.ipynb](/src/Replication.ipynb) has the experimentation of the model applied in the *CPN 2*7 and *CPN 120*.
+This code allows you to calculate the p-top accuracy when this model is used on a single CSV file.
+It does not generate the codification in a CSV file.
+Two new sections were added **Experiments** and **Search of hyperparameter *k***.
+If run properly, you can replicate the results of the paper using the original datasets.